-This Comprehensive Plan Update replaces the 2000 Brier Comprehensive Plan.
+This Comprehensive Plan Update replaces the 2000 Brier Comprehensive Plan and the 2006 amendment.
 It continues to incorporate many of the relevant policies, background information, and the overall vision of the previous plans, which still provide a useful direction for the City's future.
-The 2004 Comprehensive Plan Update represents the community's policy plan for growth over the next 20-year planning period.
+The 2004 Comprehensive Plan Update, approved in 2006, represents the community's policy plan for growth over the next 20-year planning period.